When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 administrative staff.

-Also, if a mistake is made there – for example in the registration of medication, blood samples, or test results – the hospital can be held accountable.
+Even if a mistake is made there — for example, during the recording of medication, blood samples, or test results — the hospital can be held liable.

 When is the hospital not liable?

-There are a few exceptions where the hospital is not liable:
+There are a few exceptions in which the hospital is not liable:

 -

-If the mistake was made outside of the care relationship (for example in a private setting).
+If the error was made outside the care relationship (for example, in a private setting).

 -

-If the patient knowingly received treatment from an independent doctor outside the hospital.
+If the patient was knowingly treated by a independent physician outside the hospital.

 -

-If there is an unforeseeable complication without a mistake (learn more about this in our blog Complication or medical error: what’s the difference?).
+If there is an unforeseeable complication without fault (read more about this in our blog Complication or medical error: what is the difference?).

-In most cases, however, the hospital remains liable, especially when the patient had no choice in the doctor treating them.
+In most cases, however, the hospital remains liable, especially when the patient had no choice in the doctor who treated them.

 If you suspect that a medical error has been made, it is important to act carefully: